microsoft/genaiscript/packages/whitepaper/gptools-wp.1pager.md

-# gptools: AI-Enhanced Workflows for Complex Artifacts
+# gptools: AI-Enhanced Workflows for Teams

-gptools is a framework designed to empower teams, including non-developers, to use AI-enhanced scripts to support their efforts in creating, understanding, and maintaining complex artifacts.
-It leverages foundation models (LLMs) to enable a new kind of scripting that combines traditional code and natural language.
-The key elements of gptools include:
+gptools is a framework that empowers teams, including non-developers, to create and use AI-enhanced scripts to support their workflows.
+The framework leverages foundation models (specifically LLMs) to enable a new kind of scripting that combines traditional code and natural language.

+## Key Objectives and Technical Elements

+The main objectives of gptools are to improve automation, collaboration, and accessibility in the creation, understanding, and maintenance of complex artifacts.
+The key elements of the gptools framework are:

-- _gptools_: Scripts that integrate traditional code and natural language, leveraging foundation models in their execution.
+- **gptools**: Scripts that integrate traditional code and natural language, leveraging foundation models in their execution.
-- _gpspecs_: Natural language documents that instantiate gptools in a particular context.
+- **gpspecs**: Natural language documents that instantiate gptools in a particular context.
-- _gpvm_: A framework and runtime system that executes gpspecs and gptools.
+- **gpvm**: A framework and runtime system that executes gpspecs and gptools.
-- _gptools extension to VS code_: Supporting seamless user interaction with gptools.
+- **VS Code extension**: Supporting seamless user interaction with gptools.

+The gptools framework is designed to be modular and reusable, allowing for easier understanding and customization by non-developers.
+It enables users to author and maintain gpspecs and gptools at various levels of expertise, from professional developers to non-developers.

-## The Heilmeier Catechism
+## Heilmeier Catechism

-1. **What are you trying to do?**
+### What are you trying to do?
+Articulate your objectives using absolutely no jargon.

-   Empower teams to use AI-enhanced scripts for creating, understanding, and maintaining complex artifacts, making it accessible to non-developers.
+We aim to empower teams, including non-developers, with AI-enhanced scripts that support their efforts in creating, understanding, and maintaining complex artifacts.

-2. **How is it done today, and what are the limitations of the current practice?**
+### How is it done today, and what are the limits of current practice?

-   Software development is a complex, manual process with various tools and abstractions.
-AI models can perform tasks that traditional software cannot, but they have limitations, such as making mistakes and lacking transparency.
+Today, software development and other complex workflows involve a mix of manual and automated processes.
+Current AI models can perform tasks that traditional software cannot, but they have limitations, such as making mistakes and lacking transparency.

-3. **What is new in your approach, and why do you think it will be successful?**
+### What is new in your approach, and why do you think it will be successful?

-   gptools combines traditional code and natural language, leveraging foundation models to create a new kind of scripting.
-Separating gptools from gpspecs allows for modularity, reuse, and easier understanding by non-developers.

-4. **Who cares?**
+Our approach separates scripts into two related parts: a generic reusable _gptool_ and a natural language _gpspec_ that instantiates the gptool in a particular context.
+This allows for modularity, reuse, and easier understanding by non-developers.
+We believe this approach will be successful because it combines the power of AI with human oversight and understanding.

+### Who cares?
+If you are successful, what difference will it make?

-   Developers, non-developers, and organizations looking to automate workflows and improve collaboration in creating and maintaining complex artifacts.
+Developers, non-developers, and organizations will benefit from improved automation, collaboration, and accessibility in their workflows.
+The existence of gptools can empower non-developers to automate their workflows in ways that were previously impossible.

-5. **If you are successful, what difference will it make?**

-   gptools will fuel a new generation of AI-enhanced applications, empowering non-developers to automate workflows and customize tools for their needs.

-6. **What are the risks and the payoffs?**
+### What are the risks and payoffs?

-   Risks include AI models making mistakes and lacking transparency.
-Payoffs include increased automation, collaboration, and accessibility of complex workflows for non-developers.
+The risks include AI model mistakes and lack of transparency.
+The payoffs are increased automation, collaboration, and accessibility in complex workflows.

-7. **How much will it cost?**
+### How much will it cost?

-   The cost will depend on the implementation, maintenance, and usage of gptools, as well as the AI models and resources required.
+The cost depends on the development, testing, and deployment of the gptools framework and its components.

-8. **How long will it take?**
+### How long will it take?

-   The timeline will depend on the development, testing, and deployment of gptools and its components.
+The timeline depends on the development, testing, and deployment of the gptools framework and its components.

-9. **What are the midterm and final "exams" to check for success?**
+### What are the midterm and final "exams" to check for success?

-   Midterm exams include successful implementation of gptools and its components, and user adoption.
-Final exams include widespread usage, improved workflows, and increased collaboration between developers and non-developers.
+Midterm success would involve successful implementation and user adoption of the gptools framework.
+Final success would be widespread usage and improved workflows across various domains.